Wealthify doesn't support your browser

 Know what you’re entitled to

 If you’re having your first child and already receive certain benefits, you may be able to claim the Sure Start Maternity Grant.
-This grant gives a one-off payment of £500 to help you with the costs of having a new-born - here’s more information about it: https://www.gov.uk/sure-start-maternity-grant.
+This grant gives a one-off payment of £500 to help you with the costs of having a newborn, but it's not available to those living in Scotland.

 Plan and budget

 Let’s start with clothes.
 Since your child will grow fast, try to resist impulse buying and only purchase what’s essential.
-And don’t forget to ask family and friends for help – most people are more than happy to buy baby clothes for your new addition.
+And don’t forget to ask family and friends for help – they might have items they can pass down to you from when they had kids.
+Plus, most people will be more than happy to buy clothes as a gift for your new addition.

-Now nappies!
-In the first four months, UK parents will spend on average about £189.90 on nappies – and in the first two years, the grand total could reach £793.322.
-If you want to save money on these, it could be worth looking at offers or invest in cloth nappies that can be washed and reused.
+Now, nappies!
+You'll get through a lot, and if you want to save money on these, then it could be worth looking at offers when you need to stock up or invest in cloth nappies that can be washed and reused.
+These are kinder on the environment too as they reduce waste.

 If you’re looking for bedroom furniture and travel equipment, you don’t need to buy the newest items you find in store.
 If you want to save money, why not look for second-hand items on eBay or Gumtree?

-If you need to use childcare, it’ll likely be your biggest expense.
-If you’re planning on having your child in the nursery full time, you could expect to pay about £242 a week – that’s £968 a month3!
 So, it’s important to plan as soon as you can.
 For instance, you could start putting some money aside whilst you’re expecting, and maybe even save the money you get from Child Benefit.
-It’s also helpful to check whether you’re eligible for any financial support from the government: https://www.gov.uk/help-with-childcare-costs
+It’s also helpful to check whether you’re eligible for financial support from the government.

 Keep an eye on your pensions

-What happens once your maternity or paternity leave stops?
-Well, if you’re planning on going back to work straight after, you won’t have any gap in your pension contributions.
-However, if you decide to return to work on reduced hours, then your pension may be impacted, and contributions may decrease.
-If you decide to stay home with your child or become self-employed, you’ll need to make your own pension contributions arrangements and you won’t be able to benefit from employer contributions.
+If you decide to return to work on reduced hours and earn a lower salary, then your pension pot could be impacted if the amount you and your employer pay in will decrease.
+If you choose to stay at home with your child or become self-employed, you will need to make your own pension arrangements and you won’t be able to benefit from employer contributions.

 Consider investing in your child’s future